Work Visa

 Salaries in Canada vary significantly by profession and city.
 In Toronto, software developers earn between CAD 70,000 and CAD 120,000, while accountants make CAD 60,000 to CAD 90,000.
 Vancouver offers CAD 60,000 to CAD 100,000 for visual effects artists in its film industry.
 In Calgary, engineers earn CAD 80,000 to CAD 130,000, and healthcare professionals in Montreal can expect CAD 50,000 to CAD 90,000.

-bilingual professionals in Ottawa often receive a salary premium due to the city's government roles.
+Bilingual professionals in Ottawa often receive a salary premium due to the city's government roles.
 Toronto's finance sector offers competitive salaries for financial analysts, ranging from CAD 65,000 to CAD 110,000.
 Vancouver's tech industry provides lucrative opportunities for data scientists, with salaries from CAD 80,000 to CAD 140,000.

 Recent updates in 2026 show a general increase in salaries across tech and healthcare sectors, driven by high demand and inflation.
 The IRCC's focus on attracting skilled workers has contributed to competitive salary offerings, particularly in major urban centers.